 Let's take a look at the 10 best swimming holes in the US.

 |Table of Contents [Show]|

 Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you use my affiliate link.

 Hamilton Pool Preserve is a little bit of heaven in the hot environment of Texas.
-The lovely pool is sheltered by high rock on one side and offers a beautiful view of the park on the other.
+The lovely pool is sheltered by a high rock on one side and offers a beautiful view of the park on the other.

-Because of the popularity of this pool, there is a limit on how many people can enter at one.
-During the high season, you have to make a reservation in order to visit!
+Because of the popularity of this pool, there is a limit on how many people can enter at once.
+During the peak season, you have to make a reservation in order to visit!